HexRx/simple-ftp-deploy/README.md

 ### Manual
 1. Download the [.zip](https://github.com/HexRx/simple-ftp-deploy/archive/master.zip)
-2. Open `Packages` directory, which you can find using the Sublime Text menu item `Preferences -> Browse Packages...` and unzip the archive to this directory.
+2. Open `Packages` directory, which you can find using the Sublime Text menu item `Preferences -> Browse Packages...`
+3. Unzip the archive to this directory.

 ## How to Use